me-chiel/MagicWandMod/README.md

 I am waiting for a connector and hope it has 5 outputs as well.
 Most standard cables don't have the IO pin connected.

 ## Software
-The software I used can be found [here](https://randomnerdtutorials.com/esp32-esp8266-web-server-outputs-momentary-switch/)! (you need to add a few lines of code yourself but if you got this far that won't be a big problem either)
+The software that was used can be found in this repository.
+Check the info inside the software to find the original code.
+These humans have learned me so much about ESP's.